07/01/21 - 11/30/21

 The Cozad-Bates House is the only pre-Civil War home remaining in University Circle.
-A new interpretive center will open in 2021 to highlight this area’s history as a center of anti-slavery activism and honor those seeking freedom through indoor exhibits and outdoor installations.
+A new interpretive center opens on Saturday, September 11 and highlights this area’s history as a center of anti-slavery activism and honors those seeking freedom through indoor exhibits and outdoor installations.

 The Cozad-Bates House Interpretive Center adds a critical missing piece to the cultural offerings of University Circle and is integrally connected to the ongoing community education efforts of UCI and our partners.